Purchasing of the future

 Module overview SupplyOn

-The purchasing volume accounts for more than 50 percent of Bosch’s sales revenue.
+The purchasing volume accounts for approximately 50 percent of Bosch’s sales revenue.
 Purchasing thus carries an important responsibility for the cost- and cash flow position of the company.
 We therefore work in close cooperation with our suppliers to ensure the best costs already at the start of production.
 The approach of competitiveness with our partners applies here as well.
 For instance, we develop production-optimized designs with our suppliers, to enable the cost-optimized manufacture of competitive products.
-Furthermore, we offer our suppliers attractive financing terms as part of the .
+Furthermore, we offer our suppliers attractive financing terms as part of the supplier finance program.

 In addition, Bosch purchasing optimizes and secures all supply chains by means of preventive risk management to react quickly and ensure deliveries in the event of a volatile economic environment or if risks such as forces of nature occur.